Each page is designed to answer a specific career question, then route you into a personalized roadmap.

 CPA Requirements by State

-CPA requirements vary by state because CPA licenses are issued by state boards of accountancy, not by one national licensing body.
-Most CPA paths involve education, the Uniform CPA Exam, experience, and sometimes ethics requirements, but credit-hour, coursework, experience, and application rules must be verified with the official state board, NASBA, and AICPA sources.
+CPA requirements by state vary because CPA licenses are issued by state boards of accountancy, not by one national licensing body.
+Most CPA paths involve education, the Uniform CPA Exam, experience, and sometimes ethics requirements, but CPA license requirements, exam eligibility, credit-hour rules, coursework, and application details must be verified with the official state board, NASBA, and AICPA sources.

 Read guiderole